-There are in total four sources of systematic uncertainties considered in this analysis.
-They are i) uncertainties because of the limited Monte Carlo statistics, ii) uncertainties from neutrino flux, iii) uncertainties from the neutrino-argon interaction cross section, and iv) additional uncertainties on the DIRT contributions.
-Because the Monte Carlo statistics for the detectorvariation samples are currently limited, the detector effects are not included in the plots in this public note.
+There are in total five sources of systematic uncertainties considered in this analysis.
+This list includes uncertainties due to i) Monte Carlo statistics, ii) the neutrino flux, iii) neutrino-argon interactions, iv) detector effects, and v) backgrounds originating from outside the cryostat.

-The estimation of uncertainties because of the limited Monte Carlo statistics is performed based on a Bayesian approach [20].
+The estimation of uncertainties due to Monte Carlo statistics is performed based on a Bayesian approach [20].
 The details regarding the model of neutrino flux and neutrino-argon interaction cross sections (Xs) can be found in Ref.
 [5] and Ref.
 [6], respectively.
-These uncertainties impact the event distribution through both the normalization of distributions and the reconstruction of kinematics variable.
-The associated uncertainties are estimated using the common reweighting tools (flux [21] and Xs [22]).
+The details on MicroBooNE's approach to estimate the detector systematic uncertainties can be found in Ref.
+[21].
+These uncertainties impact the event distribution through both the normalization of distributions and the reconstruction of kinematic variables.

+The associated uncertainties of flux [22] and Xs [23] (i.e. the covariance matrices) are estimated using the common event-by-event reweighting tools.
 Two additional tuning parameters focusing the second-class currents that contribute to v_e/v_μ CC cross section differences are added (Xs).
-The uncertainty associated with the beam flux (flux) is based on previous work in MiniBooNE [23].
-An additional type of systematic uncertainties is related to hadrons interacting with external argon nuclei, which is estimated using GEANT4 by varying hadron's interaction cross sections with argon nuclei [24].
+The uncertainty associated with the beam flux (flux) is based on previous work in MiniBooNE [24].
+Additional sources of uncertainties related to hadrons interacting with argon nuclei while in transit through the detector are estimated by varying re-interaction cross sections in GEANT4 [25].

-Figure 28: Relative uncertainties $(\frac{\text{absolute error}}{\text{central value}})$ of flux and cross section systematics for the seven channels.
+Figure 27: Relative uncertainties $(\frac{\text{absolute error}}{\text{central value}})$ of flux and cross section systematics for the seven channels as a function of reconstructed neutrino energy.

-Figure 28 shows the relative uncertainties of flux and cross section systematics for the seven channels.
+Figure 27 shows the relative uncertainties of flux and cross section systematics for the seven channels.
 The information regarding the binning can be found in Sec.
-6. The spikes (at 100 MeV of FC v_e CC, 300 MeV of PC v_e CC, and 2000 MeV of FC v{μ} CC) of the cross section systematics are because of the low statistics, particularly of background, in the simulation.
-Left panel of Fig. 29 shows the correlations of flux systematics for the seven channels.
+6. The spikes of the cross section systematics are because of the low statistics, particularly of background, in the simulation.
+Left panel of Fig. 28 shows the correlations of flux systematics for the seven channels.
 There are strong correlations between i) v_e low energy range and v{μ} low energy range, ii) v_e high energy range and v{μ} high energy range, iii) v_e high energy range and π^0 s entire energy range.
-Right panel of Fig. 29 shows the correlations of cross section systematics for the seven channels.
-There energy range are strong correlations between v_e and v{μ} in the entire energy range.
+Right panel of Fig. 28 shows the correlations of cross section systematics for the seven channels.
+There are strong correlations between v_e and v{μ} in the entire energy range.

-Figure 29: (Left) Correlations of flux systematics for the seven channels.
+Figure 28: (Left) Correlations of flux systematics for the seven channels.
 (Right) Correlations of cross section systematics for the seven channels.